usegalaxy-eu/ena-upload-cli/README.md

 ### ENA Webin

 A Webin can be made [here](https://www.ebi.ac.uk/ena/submit/sra/#home) if you don't have one already.
-The *--webin_id* parameter makes use of the full username looking like: `Webin-XXXXX`.
+The Webin ID makes use of the full username looking like: `Webin-XXXXX`.
 Visit [Webin online](https://www.ebi.ac.uk/ena/submit/webin) to check on your submissions or [dev Webin](https://wwwdev.ebi.ac.uk/ena/submit/webin) to check on test submissions.

 ### The .secret.yml file